Assistant Professor of Church and Society

 College of New Rochelle, B.A., 1987

-Dr. Cruz comes to Union from Rutgers, the State University, New Brunswick, N.J., where he has been a lecturer in the Latino and Hispanic Caribbean Studies Department since 2003 and an instructor at the Center for Children and Families since 2004.
+Dr. Cruz comes to Union from Rutgers, the State University, New Brunswick, N.J., where he has been a lecturer in the Latino and Hispanic Caribbean Studies Department.

-Methods in the Study of Urban Life and Religion (Spring 2014)
+Methods in the Study of Urban Life and Religion: Liberation Theologies and Pentecostalism (Spring 2015)